egecan12/website-change-tracker/README.md

 1)The "Node-Cron" module has been installed to configure the app to call the `start` function when the project starts running, initiating its process.
 The start time for the application logic can be scheduled by setting the `CRON_TIMER` environment variable.

-There are two options to run the app automatically.
+There are two options to automate the running of the app.
 First, you can set the `CRON_TIMER` environment variable.
-If this variable is not set, the second option is to trigger the `${host}/api/run-operation` endpoint, sending a GET Request, using a service like Amazon CloudWatch Events.
+If this variable is not set, the second option is to trigger the `${host}/api/run-operation` endpoint by sending a GET request.
+This can be done using a service like Amazon CloudWatch Events for Lambda Function.

 2)Since TWILIO API costs me credits(real money $🙈), I usually comment out the SMS_Sending function in Services.js line 103-106.
 Please make sure it is commented in.